TULiberalArts/Anthropology/pages/next-stops.md

 ---
 title: Next Stops
-meta-keywords: transfer, apply, visit, field research, careers
+meta-keywords: 'transfer, apply, visit, field research, careers'
 permalink: /next-stops/
 layout: page
 published: true
 ---
+Our graduates go on to an exciting range of [careers](#careers).
+Convinced?
+[Make your declaration](#make-your-declaration), learn about [transfer options](#thinking-of-transferring) or [apply to Temple](#apply).

+## Careers

 Majoring in Anthropology trains students to develop marketable skills, including curating museum exhibitions and collections, conducting field research, creating documentaries and other visual productions, and engaging in laboratory analysis.
-Recently, our students have landed coveted internships with the following employers:
+Recently, our students have landed coveted internships and positions with the following employers:

 - The Anthropology Laboratory and Museum
 - AECOM, Burlington, NJ